-Note: The default configuration of the Netgate 3100 includes one assigned OPT port which is separate from the switch.
-The switch ports may also be configured as additional discrete OPT ports, see Switch Overview for details.
+The switch ports may also be configured as additional discrete OPT ports, see Configuring the Switch Ports for details.

 This guide configures an OPT port as an additional LAN type interface.
 These local interfaces can perform a variety of tasks, such as being a guest network, DMZ, IOT isolation, wireless segment, lab network, and more.